Yc-Chen/data-rewards-hub/README.md

 - Is it better to reset the network or to redeploy the contract?
   Better redeploy the contract.
 Otherwise you also need to reset the metamask wallet activity.

+- Why I cannot send transaction in Metamask?
+  Likely because of chainId issue: https://hardhat.org/hardhat-network/docs/metamask-issue.A workaround is to set chainId to 1337 in hardhat.